abdelmaksou/ANALYZED/README.md

 # ANALYZED
 An open-source Linux disk analyzer built by RUST, and TAURI.
-The disk analyzer is fast and yet beautiful.
+TAURI is used to integrate the front-end, built by HTML, css, and vanillaJS, with the RUST back-end.
+The disk analyzer is very fast and yet beautiful.
 ## Dependencies and required libraries
 **Make sure to install the following dependencies before running the application.**
 - TAURI